canonical/ubuntu-boards-documentation/explanations/piboot-ab.rst

         Note that on the Pi 5 there is a failure mode in which a corrupted kernel is not recognized as "Pi 5 compatible".
-In this case, unfortunately, the bootloader simply hangs.
+In this case, unfortunately, the bootloader simply freezes.
 Still, a power-cycle will reliably fallback in this scenario.

 Initramfs failure